-The etched rods are designed for fitting to models with Alan Gibson, Ultrascale and Markits wheelsets.
-They can also be fitted as replacements on Hornby and Bachmann locos with a small adaptation.
+These etched rods are designed for fitting to models with Alan Gibson, Ultrascale and Markits wheelsets.
+They can also be fitted as replacements on Hornby and Bachmann locos with a small adaption.

-Brassmasters also produce the later type of 7'0'' + 7'9'' coupling rods for Halls from 5901, Modified Halls, Granges, Manors, etc.(ref C404)
+Brassmasters also produce the early type of 7' 0" + 7' 9" coupling rods for Saints and early Halls up to 5900 (ref C403).

-- 1. Each side is manufactured from four etches and hinged in front of the second crank pin, plus a number of overlays for the bosses.
+- 1. Each side is manufactured from four etches and hinged behind the second crank pin, plus a number of overlays for the bosses.
 The prototype rods have quite a complicated arrangement, and the model rods replicate this.
 You are advised to study the diagrams at the end of the instructions to ensure correct assembly. - 2.
 The prototype rods have very thick bosses connected by what appears to be very thin rods.
 The fret includes all the layers to represent the prototype but some builders may prefer to use rods with thinner bosses.
 Half etched rear layers have been included to allow for this.
 Note spares of most of the smaller components are provided on the etch, so don't be surprised when you have unused parts left at the end. - 3.
-Cut the trailing left hand rod outer [1] and the trailing left hand rod inner [2] from fret. - 4.
+Cut the leading left hand rod outer [1] and the leading left hand rod inner [2] from fret. - 4.
 If using Markits wheels, find the largest drill that will pass through the crankpin holes; if using the original Hornby wheels, Alan Gibson or Ultrascale wheels, open the crankpin holes using a 1.5 mm drill.
 When complete drill a hole using the same size drill perpendicular in a scrap piece of wood.
 Leave the drill in the hole in the wood.
 Tin the mating surfaces of a pair of coupling rods and place over the drill.
 This holds one end of the rods accurately ready for soldering.
-It is critical to align the two halves exactly, in order to make one rod so take some time tweaking.
+It is critical to align the two halves exactly, in order to make one rod, so take some time tweaking.
 See photo.